 - Screen sharing and multi-monitor support

 - and much more.

 Each remote connection manager has its pros and cons.
 To find what best fits your needs I recommend downloading and trying them out for yourself.
 I personally use mRemoteNG and Damware mini remote control.

 Helpdesk and my team use DamWare to connect to end users desktop and laptops.
 It allows us to remote shadow end users systems to troubleshoot and assist with any issues they have.
-With its wide range of features it’s a great tool for end user support.
+With its wide range of features, it’s a great tool for end user support.

 That’s all.
 I hope that this list helped you find a remote connection manager for you and your team.
-You may also want to see check out my list of Active Directory Tools.